 by Kelley Jilek

-School for kids of all ages is just around the corner (or may have already started for some parts of the country)!
 Preschool is an exciting time for young kiddos.
 Along with the fun of meeting new friends comes the task of learning many new things.
 Reading and writing are core subjects that will build a strong foundation for learning for your child.
-You can help build that foundation with the following tips.
+You can help build that foundation with these 4 tips: